Q&A: Canada 2020’s Founders, 10 Years Later

 Susan: The age range and depth of interest in having robust policy conversations has surprised me.
 Our audience is so diverse: it’s filled with university students, senior government officials, and ordinary folks who care about the future of Canada.
 We have had guest speaker after guest speaker comment on the audience size and depth of our packed rooms and offer to come back.
 The evolution of sponsor support for the organization — it was harder than we anticipated at the beginning, but organizations now see the tremendous value in what we do.

 Tom: That we’re still here. (laughs) No, really I think that what surprises me the most is the calibre of people we’ve been able to get to our events.
 Some of these are people I would never have met any other way.
 They’re not the kind of people I could just pick up the phone and call, yet a lot of these people reach out to us and ask to get involved.
-For me it identifies that we weren’t alone 10 years ago when we were craving honest and meaningful public discourse.
-The fact is, I think progressive leaders and thinkers have been having trouble find places to have meaningful discussions.
-It pleases me that they want to be a part of what 2020 is doing, that they see 2020 as an important place to discuss things that are important to them.
+For me, it identifies that we weren’t alone 10 years ago when we were craving honest and meaningful public discourse.
+The fact is, I think progressive leaders and thinkers have been having trouble finding places to have meaningful discussions.
+It pleases me that they want to be a part of what 2020 is doing, and that they see 2020 as an important place to discuss things that are important to them.

 Of the hundreds of speakers on the Canada 2020 stage, who do you think had the greatest impact?